Last Updated: March 2026

 User Testing

-Therefore, we focused more on our testing protocol and developing our concept, rather than the aesthetics and usability of the screens.
-This was important as we wanted to save as much time and effort, but still get valuable feedback.
+We focused more on our testing protocol than developing the usability of the screens to save as much time and effort, and gain valuable feedback.

 Testing Protocol